-At Conn-Area Catholic, students are screened for Act 89 services based on recommendations from teachers or parents.
+At St. Bernard Regional Catholic School, students are screened for Act 89 services based on recommendations from teachers or parents.
 If a student qualifies for services, a permission form is sent to the parents to have their child attend one-on-one or small group remediation to assist the child in catching up with his or her classmates.
 Speech students are screened and instructed by a certified speech teacher.

 Remedial Reading and Math

 St. Bernard Regional Catholic School is entitled to state and federal funds to be applied towards remedial instruction in reading and math.
 The ARIN Intermediate Unit #28 administers these funds by collaborating with Catapult Learning Inc., to provide teaching services in these areas.

 Individual, small group and large group counseling is provided through a guidance counselor provided by Catapult Learning Inc., using state funding.
 Counselors work with students to resolve personal, academic and group-related issues.

 Classroom observation, team consultation, and possible full battery academic testing by a school psychologist, are available to students with an identified need for testing.